-Residents and guests at our over 55s scheme, Bowles Lodge, enjoyed a celebratory coffee morning to mark Starts at Home Day today.
+Residents and guests at our over 55s scheme, Bowles Lodge, enjoyed a celebratory coffee morning to mark Starts at Home Day and a big birthday!

 Celebrations were also in store for Amy Chamberlain, Bowles Lodge's oldest resident, who turned 99 yesterday.